SIDS: What It Is…and What It Isn’t

 - Do not overheat baby- dress baby the same as you with one extra layer for warmth if needed.
 Babies who are too warm may sleep too deeply and not wake up if they are having trouble breathing.

 - Place baby to sleep only on a firm surface.
 No waterbeds, pillows or other fluffy things.
 Babies have suffocated on blankets, pillows, stuffed animals, and bumper pads.
+If you decide to use a crib, make sure that your crib mattress is breathable, firm and has a snug fit.

 - Breastfeed: Do the best you can to breastfeed.
 Even if it’s only for a little while.
 Babies who are breastfed are at lower risk of death.